B.A., magna cum laude, Sociology, 1988, Arizona State University

 Andrea Ramos brings many years of experience as a public interest attorney and law professor to Southwestern, where she established and directs the Immigration Law Clinic.
 The clinic, which began operation during the 2008-09 academic year, offers valuable services to the community, while giving students hands-on experience helping indigent and otherwise underrepresented clients.

-"Southwestern's Immigration Law Clinic provides students with a wonderful opportunity to learn lawyering skills and at the same time, offers high-quality legal assistance to some of our most vulnerable children.
-We focus on providing immigration relief to children and caretakers who have been abused, abandoned or neglected, or who have been victims of crime.
+"Southwestern's Immigration Law Clinic provides students with a wonderful opportunity to learn lawyering skills and, at the same time, offers high-quality legal assistance to some of our most vulnerable children.
+We focus on providing immigration relief to survivors of crime and to children who have been abused, neglected, or abandoned.
 Students learn to navigate complicated bureaucracies and to support clients who are often confused and intimidated by the immigration process."

 As a law student, Professor Ramos served on the Southern California Review of Law and Women's Studies.
 She began her career with the law firm of Tuttle & Taylor as a litigation associate and Public Counsel volunteer.
 She went on to serve on the staff of Public Counsel for ten years, originally leading the School-Based Legal Assistance Program, then directing the Children's Rights Project, which involves more than 700 volunteers assisting over 6,000 children and youth annually.
 As Directing Attorney of the Project, Professor Ramos represented children in Special Immigrant Juvenile cases, the Violence Against Women Act and U-Visa cases, and provided training and workshops to lawyers and social service providers.
 She also served on the adjunct faculty at the University of Southern California Law Center for four years as a co-teacher of the Children and the Law course.